-Love Quirks is opening Off-Broadway
+Love Quirks is now available for licensing!

 What they find is never what they expect, and they must face up to their own Love Quirks to move forward.

 Love Quirks features a score of quirky, neurotic and poignant songs by composer/lyricist Seth Bisen-Hersh and a script by Mark Childers filled with laughter, pathos and sexual tension.

 The Original off-Broadway Cast Recording is out!
 Listen to it on every major streaming platform:

 You can also buy a limited edition physical CD: